Treaty of Greenville: Criticism

-After the signing of the treaty, the so-called "peace chiefs", such as Little Turtle, who advocated cooperation with the United States, were roundly criticized by Shawnee chief Tecumseh, who stated that the peace chiefs had given away land that they did not own.
-Therefore Tecumseh fought against the Americans during the War of 1812, and was finally defeated in 1813.
+After the signing of the treaty, the so-called "peace chiefs"—such as Little Turtle—who advocated for cooperation with the United States, were roundly criticized by Shawnee chief Tecumseh, who stated that the peace chiefs had given away land that they did not own.
+Tecumseh fought against the Americans during the War of 1812 and was killed in battle in 1813.

 Aftermath

 The negotiated peace was only temporary.
+Anthony Wayne who promised to protect the treaty would die a year later.
+A Spanish spy James Wilkinson would take command of his army.
 Continuing encroachments by settlers on Indian Country north and west of the treaty line (and of future treaty lines established by the Treaty of Vincennes, Treaty of Grouseland, and Treaty of Fort Wayne of 1809), especially in Indiana, would lead a disgruntled Tecumseh, who had not signed the Treaty of Greenville, to reform the Confederacy at Prophetstown over the following decade.
 Unrest among the tribes culminated in the Battle of Tippecanoe in 1811, a major defeat for indigenous nations that may have contributed to their siding with the British in the War of 1812.

 The Treaty of Greenville closed the frontier in the Northwest Territory.
 Thereafter began a series of purchases of indigenous peoples' lands by treaty and Indigenous tribe removals by law throughout the territory and its successors, interrupted briefly by the War of 1812.
 Indians were moved west of the Mississippi River to Indian Country reservations in what later became the state of Oklahoma in a process that culminated with the dismantling of the Great Miami Reserve in Indiana by treaties in the 1830s.
 By 1840, the Old Northwest was essentially clear of indigenous peoples.
 Future conflicts would all be west of the Mississippi.

 The treaty line would become the southwestern boundary of the Northwest Territory at its division in 1800.
 Upon Ohio statehood in 1803, the western boundary of Ohio ran due north from a place on the Ohio River somewhat east of the south-southwesterly treaty line, leaving a sliver of land called "The Gore" in what is today southeastern Indiana remaining as part of the Northwest Territory.
 "The Gore" was ceded to Indiana Territory at that time, and became Dearborn County in March 1803.

-Among the signers were Meriwether Lewis and William Clark, who met for the first time here and would go on to launch the Lewis and Clark Expedition in 1804 to claim the Louisiana Purchase for the United States.
-In addition, William Henry Harrison, another signer would later become the 9th President of the United States in 1841.
+Meriwether Lewis and William Henry Harrison were both present at the treaty signing.
+The former would go on to launch the Lewis and Clark Expedition with William Clark in 1804, and the latter would later become the 9th President of the United States in 1841.

 Fort Greenville was abandoned in 1796; it would be another 12 years before the settlement of Greenville, Ohio, was founded on the site.

 It was the last treaty signed by Gen. Wayne, who died just over a year later, in December 1796.